 A hot cup of tea sounds like a soothing way to have a calm moment, and drinking green tea may even reduce your risk of prostate, breast, and stomach cancer.
 But.
 Slow.
 Down.
 Make sure you let your beverage cool off first before drinking it.
 Why?
 It's been found that drinking tea that's extremely hot may actually increase the risk of cancer of the esophagus, according to a recent study published in the International Journal of Cancer.
 The results of this study strengthen the existing evidence from other studies on the link between consuming very hot tea and esophageal cancer.
 It's thought that the extreme heat of the tea could be damaging to the lining of the esophagus, particularly if compounded over time.

 The Remedy Rx: Save yourself the scalding and wait until your tea has cooled down before taking a sip!

 To avoid cancer, one of the worst things you can do is…nothing.
 A sedentary lifestyle is one of the most significant modern health risks around, and sitting for extended periods of time can increase your risk of cancer.
 The study found that sitting six or more hours a day during off-work hours was associated with a 19 percent increase in death overall, as compared to sitting for less than three hours a day.
 So get moving!
 The JAMA published a study showing a link between exercise and reduced risk of cancer.

-Recommendation: Get up and walk around or stretch every hour to break up long periods of sitting.
+The Remedy Rx: Get up and walk around or stretch every hour to break up long periods of sitting.
 And when not at the office, keep in mind that the more physical activity you get, the lower the risk of some of the most common cancers.